 Their most famous designs include Colour Wood, tables with barrel-like legs inspired by Japanese bathing buckets, produced for the highly respected Japanese furniture manufacturer Karimoku in 2009.
 Made using sustainable sourced wood that would usually end up in paper mills.
 The transparent colours and graphic patterns printed on the top represent contemporary design intertwined with traditional craft techniques.
 In 2012 the couple collaborated with both 1616/Arita and MINI.
 For 1616/Arita Scholten & Baijings produced a porcelain collection that combined colours found in both Japanese and Dutch fine china, resulting in a collection of bowls, plates and tea cups to reflect both new and old traditions.
 Meanwhile for MINI the couple created a concept-car version of the iconic car, completely remodelling the car’s construction using novel innovations, such as portable and magnetic compartments and wheels made from transparent plastic.
 Their products and limited editions can be found in museums and gallerie:

-- the Cooper-Hewitt National Design Museum, New York,
+- Cooper-Hewitt National Design Museum, New York,

-- the Art Institute of Chicago,
+- Art Institute of Chicago,

-- the Victoria & Albert Museum, London,
+- Victoria & Albert Museum, London,

 - Museum Boijmans van Beuningen.